 A number of years later in an effort to keep awareness high and to educate elementary school children, “Ice Cream Isn’t Always Good” became the first chapter in the book, Never Say Yes to a Stranger.
 The stories present ten likely situations a child might be in and the information children need to protect themselves.
 It demonstrates what to expect, how to spot trouble, and how to react quickly.
 For example, get permission from a parent before taking anything offered by someone you don’t know; tricks people may use to win you over; trust your instincts…

 Yes, childhood is supposed to be a period of innocence, but as long as people who prey on children exist, parents must be watchful.
 If nothing else, the campaign that I mounted in 1971 to inform children is as important today as it was then.
-Reopening the public to the Etan Patz case hopefully will caution parents to dangers sadly still present.
+Reopening the public to the Etan Patz case hopefully will caution parents to dangers sadly still present and mobilize them to educate their children calmly.

 May 25th is National Missing Children's Day, so named by Ronald Regan during his presidency.
 It is the day that Etan Patz disappeared.
-Hopefully by this May 25th, Etan Patz’s parents will have closure.
 The day is also a reminder to parents to arm children with the knowledge they need.
 Awareness is the one constant in protecting all children against being exploited or abducted.